Lease accounting changes -The hidden impact on tax

 - Reviewing eligibility for EIS and SEIS funding and fast-tracking investment rounds before the rules impact asset calculations.

-- Accelerating EMI scheme introductions before lease recognition potentially disqualifies businesses.
+- Accelerating EMI scheme implementation or further granting of options before lease recognition potentially disqualifies businesses.

 - Assessing IR35 exposure and preparing for possible classification changes.

-If you need expert guidance on how these changes will affect your company, contact our team today.
+If you need expert guidance on how these changes will affect your company, Contact us here.